 The auditor interviewed the Program Administrator during the onsite visit.
-The Program Administrator states that it is her responsibility to ensure the facility is following all standards, policies, procedures, and practices to maintain compliance with PREA.
+The Program Administrator states that it is her responsibility to ensure proper protocols are taking place in order to comply with the PREA standards.

 Oriana House has an appropriate PREA Zero Tolerance policy and staff who have sufficient time and authority to ensure compliance to the standards.